-Since I was 13 years old I’ve always had in interest in our family history.
+Since I was 13 years old, I’ve always had an interest in our family history.
 Some folks tell me 13 is an early age to be making family trees and asking relatives what they...

 Music can reveal a great deal about people and their culture.
 This is true whether those people are from the present or the past.
-Andreas Hagenbuch was born in 1711 in Lomersheim, Germany.
-He...
+Andreas Hagenbuch was born in 1715 in Grossgartach within the...

-As told to Mark Hagenbuch around 1963 by his great Uncle Percy and corroborated in 1972 by his father’s first cousin, Bruce Hagenbuch.
-Francis Eugene Hagenbuch (Uncle Gene) was the third child of Hiram...
+This story was told to Mark Hagenbuch around 1963 by his great Uncle Perce (b.
+1880) and corroborated in 1972 by his father’s first cousin, Bruice Hagenbuch (b.
+1913).
+Francis Eugene Hagenbuch—Uncle Gene—was the...

 1737 is an important year for the Hagenbuch family.
 It was the year Andreas Hagenbuch (b.
 1715) and his first wife, Maria Magdalena (Schmutz), landed in Philadelphia to begin a new life in the...